 In one recent pedestrian accident case, our trial attorneys brought in an accident reconstructionist to prove that the defendant driver had the “last clear chance” to avoid the accident.
 We recovered $1.62 million in total compensation for our client in that case (see disclaimer below).

 “Will I Have to Go to Court?”

 Most personal injury cases don’t go to court.
 The vast majority of cases (more than 90 percent) are settled out of court through negotiation, mediation, or arbitration.
 However, when the insurance company does not offer a reasonable settlement, it may be necessary to file a lawsuit and argue your case before a jury.

-Those injured in pedestrian accidents in Greenville deserve justice, and we would love to help you and your loved ones if we can.
+Those injured in pedestrian accidents deserve justice, and we would love to help you and your loved ones if we can.

 The consultation is free and we don’t get paid unless you do.
 If we don’t recover compensation for you, you won’t pay a dime in attorney fees.

 “Every time I’ve needed them, they were there for me.”